Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I also split the contents of a large box purchased last year with my daughter and added them to my collection.
 Some of the ornaments came with silver cord hangers, for the rest I bought a spool of similar, elasticized cord from JoAnn Fabrics, using a 50% off coupon, of course :)

 Next year perhaps I can add LED lights and more ornaments, of course then I will have to haul out the ladder to reach some of the upper branches.
 This time I used the hooked end of a shoe horn from Ikea to pull down a few of the upper ones.

 I really like the beginnings of this decorating project, hope you do too.

 I love decorating for Christmas with Angel Fluff (snow), you can use it anywhere and it really adds a nice wintry touch.

 For some added flair when decorating the home for the holidays, hang a large sized ornament from the turn switch on a lamp.
 This is a great way to change up the lamp for the season.

 It has been very many years now of Christmas decorating, though I still try and add something new each year.
 It truly brings out the Christmas spirit when you start bringing Christmas into your home.
-I don't think there is a cozier more wonderful feeling.

 Incorporating plants into your holiday decorating scheme is a wonderful way to bring a little bit of gardening into the season.
 Because the holidays can be demanding on our time and our budgets, decorating with plants that can transition from one holiday to the next makes good sense.